abenedetti/Stats-Cheatsheet/README.md

 * CART let you:
   + build a tree by splitting on variables
   + predict the outcome of a new observation by following the splits
-  + have an interpretabel model that does not assume to be linear
+  + have an interpretable model that does not assume to be linear (the model is *interpretable* as it shows, variable by variable, why the predictions are made)

 ![stats15](/imgs/stats15.png)